alexticea/tancuri_doc/PRIVACY.md

 We use infrastructure like Solana Mainnet and MongoDB/Node.js servers to power the game.
 We do not sell your data to third parties.

 ## Contact
-If you have questions about this policy, please open an issue in the official project repository.
+If you have questions about this policy, please open an issue in the official project repository or email alexandru.ticea@izo.ro